 12 - 12

-The Timberline Trail circling Mt Hood is one of the most spectacular hiking trails in the world.
-The 41-mile trail runs mostly at the timber-line and drops in and out of canyons carved by the rivers that flow from the many glaciers on the mountain.
-The highest point of the Trail is 7560 ft and the lowest point is 3200 ft.
+The Timberline Trail circling Mt Hood offers virtually everything a hiker could dream of: spectacular views, alpine meadows carpeted with wildflowers, beautiful streams and glacier-fed rivers, quiet forests and no crowds.
+The 41-mile trail runs mostly at the timberline and drops in and out of canyons carved by the rivers that flow from the many glaciers on the mountain.